mwkpe/rand/cpp_guide/cpp_guidelines.md

 int receivedBytes;  // No
 int ReCe1ved_ByT3s;  // You're fired!

-string html_header;  // This also applies to acronyms string HTML_header;  // No
+std::string html_header;  // This also applies to acronyms
+std::string HTML_header;  // No
 ```
 * Variable names should clearly reflect the content of the variable.
 * Don't remove vowels or needlessly shorten words, e.g. `rcvd_bytes`.